Kappa-Dev/KappaTools/docs/tutorial.rst

 on the respective binding sites; it is independent of the state of the other binding sites, and the state of their ``12`` site.

-.. topic:: Don't care, don't write
+.. important:: Don't care, don't write

   If a site is not important to the mechanism we want to represent, then we don't write that site.